atharvabhakane/mcp-llamaIndex/level-4/README.md

 ## 🔄 How It Works (Flowchart)

 (See the flowcharts below for a high-level and detailed process overview.
-These diagrams show how the server validates input, calls the LlamaParse API, and returns results or errors.)
+These diagrams show how the server validates input, calls the LlamaIndex API, and returns results or errors.)

 ---

 ## 🛠️ What Tool Is Included?

 ### `extract_entities`
-Extracts a list of specified entities from a PDF file or a base64 encoded PDF string using the LlamaParse API.
+Extracts a list of specified entities from a PDF file or a base64 encoded PDF string using the LlamaIndex API.

 - **Input:**
   - `pdf_path` (Optional[str]): The path to the PDF file.